0Ankit0/LMS/docs/03-API-Endpoints.md

 ## Authentication

 Authentication is handled by ASP.NET Core Identity endpoints.
-The key endpoints are:
+These endpoints are crucial for managing user access throughout the student lifecycle, from initial application to course enrollment and ongoing learning.

 -   `POST /register`: Registers a new user.
 -   `POST /login`: Authenticates a user and returns a token.